nalaseivad/captainginja.github.io/faqs/t-sql/dynamic-sql.md

 SELECT @number;
 ```

+The value of 42 is brought in from the outside then modified inside, and that modification is to the outside variable
+since the param was declared as OUTPUT

-Example 10 - Returns 43.
-Another way of writing it, explicity providing the initial value of the @number parameter.
+Example 10 - Returns 43

 ```sql
 DECLARE @number int = 42;